vue-comps/vue-icons/README.md

 The normal `icon` will be positioned in the center of the, then larger, boundaries.
 ## Changelog

+- 1.4.2
+added error messages

 - 1.4.1
 added ratchicons

 - 1.4.0
 changed positioning again (icon-font-compatible with line-height)

 - 1.3.0
 added icon stack